-(4) INCREASE (DECREASE)
+INCREASE (DECREASE)

 (4) STORE EXPENSES SALARIES AND OTHER GENERAL AND ADMINISTRATIVE EXPENSES

-Reclassification of Central Rents' other store expenses to conform with Renters Choice's presentation \$24,514 \$(24,514)
+Reclassification of Central Rents' other store expenses to conform with Rent-A-Center's presentation Elimination of duplicate corporate overhead and additional field expenses as a result of the \$24 , 514 \$(24,514)

 Central Rents acquisition 84 (1,167)

+\$24,598 \$(25,681)

-\$24,598 ====== \$(25,681) =======
+⊋∠4,598 ====== २(८८,७४1) =======

-- (5) Elimination of litigation expense relating to Minnesota and Pennsylvania class action litigation indemnified by seller as part of the acquisition of Rent-A-Center. - (6) Reversal of historical intangible amortization and recording of the pro forma intangible amortization required as a result of the acquisition of Central Rents and the acquisition of Rent-A-Center, using estimated useful lives of 5 years for the
+- (5) Elimination of litigation expense relating to Minnesota and Pennsylvania class action litigation indemnified by seller as part of the acquisition of Thorn Americas. - (6) Reversal of historical intangible amortization and recording of the pro forma intangible amortization required as a result of the acquisition of Central Rents and the acquisition of Thorn Americas, using estimated useful lives of 5 years for the noncompete agreements, and 30 years for excess costs over fair market value of net assets acquired:

+CENTRAL RENTS THORN AMERICAS

-CENTRAL RENTS RENT-A-CENTER Reversal of historical intangible amortization recorded by respective entities \$ (107) \$(13,780) acquisition date through September 30, 1998 Pro forma intangible amortization for nine months (809) 1,863 (2,488) 14,188 \$ 947 ===== \$ (2,080) ======
+Reversal of historical intangible amortization recorded by respective entities Reversal of historical intangible amortization relating to the acquisition of Central Rents and Thorn Americas recorded by Rent-A-Center from the \$ (107) \$(13,780)

+acquisition date through September 30, 1998 Pro forma intangible amortization for nine months (809) 1,863 (2,488) 14,188

+\$ 947 \$ (2,080)

+⇒ 947 ====== ə (2,080) =======
-(7) Change in interest expense for nine months as a result of borrowings on the existing revolving credit agreement used to finance the acquisition of Central Rents:

-Elimination of historical interest expense for Central Rents prior to the acquisition by Renters Choice.....

-Elimination of historical interest expense recorded by Renters Choice from the acquisition date through September 30, 1998, relating to the acquisition of Central Rents....
+(7) Change in interest expense for nine months as a result of borrowings on the existing revolving credit agreement used to finance the acquisition of Central Rents: \$ 5,324 Borrowings of \$101.4 million at 7%, for nine months, on the existing revolving credit agreement used to finance the acquisition of Central Rents - (8,122) Elimination of historical interest expense for Central Rents prior to the acquisition by Rent-A-Center · · · (2,423) Elimination of historical interest expense recorded by Rent-A-Center from the acquisition date through September 30, 1998, relating to the acquisition of Central Rents \$(5,221)

-(8) Net adjustment to interest expense for nine months as a result of the issuance of debt to complete the acquisition of Rent-A-Center:
+(8) Net adjustment to interest expense for nine months as a result of the issuance of debt to complete the acquisition of Thorn Americas:

-Senior credit facilities: \$120 million Term Loan A at an annual interest rate of 7.625% \$ 6,863 \$270 million Term Loan B at an annual interest rate of 7.875% 15,947 \$330 million Term Loan C at an annual interest rate of 8.125% 20,109 Annual commitment fee of 0.50% applied to the \$120 million unused balance of the Revolving Credit Facility 450 Annual 2.50% fee applied to the Letter of Credit Facility 2,292 \$175 million Senior Subordinated Facility at an annual interest rate of 11.625% 15,258 Cash interest expense 60.919
+Senior credit facilities: \$120 million Term Loan A at an annual interest rate of 7.625% \$ 6,863 \$270 million Term Loan B at an annual interest rate of + 0,000 7.875% \$330 million Term Loan C at an annual interest rate of 15,947 8.125% Annual commitment fee of 0.50% applied to the \$120 million 20,109 unused balance of the Revolving Credit Facility Annual 2.50% fee applied to the Letter of Credit 450 Facility \$175 million Senior Subordinated Facility at an annual 2,292 interest rate of 11.625% 15,258 Cash interest expense Amortization of deferred financing costs(a) 60,919 6,792 Pro forma interest expense for the acquisitions Interest expense relating to existing Rent-A-Center debt not 67,711 refinanced 109 Pre-Offering pro forma interest expense Less: Rent-A-Center and Central Rents pro forma combined interest expense plus Thorn Americas historical interest 67,820 expense (56,736) Pre-Offering net interest expense adjustment \$ 11,084 relating to interim financing utilized in the acquisition of Thorn Americas until permanent financing was obtained.